BzGEO/GEE_resources/gee_cloud_project_registration.md

 A tutorial for registering a Google Cloud project for those who are new to [GEE](https://code.earthengine.google.com/) 🌎

 ## Description: Why do I need this?
 **Scenario:** *You are new to GEE.
-You have just signed up but don't know how to create a Google Cloud project for use with GEE.
+You have just signed up, but you don't know how to create a Google Cloud project for use with GEE.
 Below, this tutorial walks you through the step-by-step process for doing so.* 😉

 ## Required software